Monday, July 18, 2011

 simply delicious scones

-My husband, Chris and I were chaperones on a youth leadership tour in the summer of two thousand-four.
+My husband and I were chaperones on a youth leadership tour in the summer of two thousand-four.
 The summer skies over Hampton Court were ominous when we arrived.
+The know-it-all teenagers in our group were set on conquering the Maze Garden, an enormous hedge maze.

-The teenagers in our group were set on conquering the Maze Garden, an enormous hedge maze.
-I was intent on avoiding the impending storm by visiting the cafe, a former conservatory, for a spot of afternoon tea.
+I on the other hand, was intent on avoiding the impending storm by visiting the cafe, a former conservatory, for a spot of afternoon tea.
+My husband really wanted to go with them, but at the last minute changed his mind.

 The optimistic bravado of youth carried the kids toward the maze.
 We had just poured our piping hot tea when the heavens opened.
 Minutes later, a raucous group of rain-drenched teens tumbled through the door.